Maine-eDNA/Maine-eDNA.github.io/Tutorial/index.md

 ***FILL IN WITH COMMENTS ON FASTQC RESULT FOR HIGHLAND LAKE***

 <br>

 ## Remove Primers

 Our next step is to remove the primers from our sequences using cutadapt.
 Cutadapt will be handed multiple arguments followed by the files you are running this operation on.
 The arguments we will use are as follows (you can learn more options via cutadapt's documentation):

-- `-a`: The primers that you expect to see in your forward read.
+- **-a:** The primers that you expect to see in your forward read.
 Since we are working with sequences where you may find part of your reverse primer in your reads, we will hand cutadapt the forward primer (5' - 3') as well as the reverse complement of your reverse primer, linked with three dots between the two.
 With this linked option, cutadapt will expect to see your "anchored" primer (in this case, your forward primer), but if it sees any or all of your reverse primer, it will remove that as well. `-a ^FORWARD...REVERSECOMP_REVERSE`
-- `-A`: Similar to above, the primers that you expect to see in your reverse read.
+- **-A:** Similar to above, the primers that you expect to see in your reverse read.
 In this case, we will hand cutadapt the reverse primer (5' - 3') as well as the reverse complement of your forward primer, linked with three dots between the two.
 With this linked option, cutadapt will expect to see your "anchored" primer (in this case, your reverse primer), but if it sees any or all of your forward primer, it will remove that as well. `-A ^REVERSE...REVERSECOMP_FORWARD`
-- `-m`: Minimum read length, often good to set this below what you expect the minimum length of your reads to be. `-m MIN_NUMBER`
+- **-m:** Minimum read length, often good to set this below what you expect the minimum length of your reads to be. `-m MIN_NUMBER`
-- `-M`: Maximum read length, often good to set this above what you expect the maximum length of your reads to be. `-m MAX_NUMBER`
+- **-M:** Maximum read length, often good to set this above what you expect the maximum length of your reads to be. `-m MAX_NUMBER`
-- `--discard-untrimmed`: This will throw away any read pairs that do not have either the forward primer in the forward read or the reverse primer in the reverse read.
+- **--discard-untrimmed:** This will throw away any read pairs that do not have either the forward primer in the forward read or the reverse primer in the reverse read.
-- `-o`: output file for the forward reads. `-o R1.outputfile.fq.gz`
+- **-o:** output file for the forward reads. `-o R1.outputfile.fq.gz`
-- `-p`: output file for the reverse reads. `-p R2.outputfile.fq.gz`
+- **-p:** output file for the reverse reads. `-p R2.outputfile.fq.gz`
-- input file: file name for forward reads. `forwardinput.fq.gz`
+- **input file:** file name for forward reads. `forwardinput.fq.gz`
-- output file: file name for reverse reads. `reverseinput.fq.gz`
+- **output file:** file name for reverse reads. `reverseinput.fq.gz`

 Cutadapt only works on one file at a time.
 Therefore, when we would like to run this operation on our entire dataset, we wrap it in a loop to do so easily.
 ***HOW DO WE WANT TO TALK ABOUT MAKING A FILE WITH FILENAMES, R OR COMMANDLINE?***